ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The length of the BBR.min_rtt min filter window is BBR.MinRTTFilterLen = 10 secs.
 This is driven by trade-offs among several considerations:

-* The BBR.MinRTTFilterLen is longer than BBR.ProbeRTTInterval, so that it covers an entire ProbeRTT cycle (see the "ProbeRTT" section below).
+* The BBR.MinRTTFilterLen determines the interval between ProbeRTT states, since BBR enters ProbeRTT when this filter expires (see {{probertt}}).
 This helps ensure that the window can contain RTT samples that are the result of data transmitted with C.inflight below the estimated BDP of the flow.
 Such RTT samples are important for helping to reveal the path's underlying two-way propagation delay even when the aforementioned "noise" effects can often